 Experiments#

 Experiments are a set of tasks that are executed in a specific order.
 Experiments are represented as directed acyclic graphs (DAGs) where nodes are tasks and edges are dependencies between tasks.
-Tasks part of an experiment can pass parameters and containers to each other using EOS’ reference system.
+Tasks part of an experiment can pass parameters, devices, and resources to each other using EOS’ reference system.
 Task parameters may be fully defined, with values provided for all task parameters or they may be left undefined by denoting them as dynamic parameters.
 Experiments with dynamic parameters can be used to run campaigns of experiments, where an optimizer generates the values for the dynamic parameters across repeated experiments to optimize some objectives.

 Example experiment graph